-Terms and Conditions for library
+Terms and conditions for library visitors

 The terms and conditions of the Maritime Museum Rotterdam apply in the library.
 We also impose additional conditions for visitors to the library.